 - exercise regularly

 Estrogen is the main female sex hormone involved in regulating the female reproductive system.
 Estrogen dominance, which means too much estrogen in relation to progesterone, can make it very difficult for women to lose weight.
+Usually obesity and conditions like polycystic ovarian syndrome make a woman prone to estrogen dominance.
+Estrogen can make a person feel hungrier or nauseated which triggers eating.

 Signs of excess estrogen: feeling puffy and bloated, breast tenderness, heavy periods, mood swings, migraines, insomnia, brain fog, anxiety and difficulty losing weight